-Pennsylvania passed new gambling laws in 2017 to authorize satellite casinos, online gambling and sports betting.
+Pennsylvania expanded its gaming laws in 2017 to authorize online gambling in the state, including online sports betting.
 Provisions for the latter became active when the US Supreme Court overturned the Professional and Amateur Sports Protection Act (PASPA) in May 2018.

 The first legal sports bet in PA was placed on Nov.
 16, 2018 inside the sportsbook at Hollywood Casino.
 The windows officially opened to the public the next day after the Pennsylvania Gaming Control Board (PGCB) gave its approval.

-There are currently eight licensed sportsbooks open for business in Pennsylvania.
+There are currently nine retail sportsbooks and four online sportsbooks open for business.

 |Hollywood||William Hill||TBA||Nov.
 16, 2018|